ssdeanx/threejs.shooter/TASKS.md

 - Keep imperative rendering initially; optionally integrate React Three Fiber (R3F) later without duplicating the physics world.
 - Institutionalize engineering hygiene: zero unused symbols (imports, vars, types), zero TypeScript errors, zero lint warnings on commit.
 - Adhere to best practices patterns established for this project (naming, component separation, authoritative simulation, tick ordering, event-driven interactions).
 Never remove existing best‑practice conventions already present unless explicitly approved.
 - [HY] Enforcement: any introduced symbol (value, variable, import, type alias/interface, function/method) must be used and wired end-to-end in the same PR.
 If a symbol cannot be fully implemented, do not attempt the change.
 No partials.
 No leaving unused.
 No removals of required constructs.
 Violations result in a ban.
+Using _

 Canonical System Order (deterministic)
 1) Input